mgeisler/version-sync/README.md

 ## Release History

 This is a changelog describing the most important changes per release.

+### Unreleased

+Drop support for Rust 1.31.0 since our dependencies keep releasing new patch versions that push up the minimum required Rust version.
+These updates mean that `version-sync` 0.8.1 no longer compiles with Rust 1.31.0 because `cargo sync` will pull in too new versions of the direct and transitive dependencies.
+This happens even if there are no changes in `version-sync`.

+The constant build failures in our CI makes it infeasible to keep `version-sync` compatible with any particular version of Rust.
+We will therefore track the latest stable version of Rust from now on.

+At the time of writing, the code compiles with Rust 1.36, but this will likely become outdated soon.

 ### Version 0.8.1 — April 3rd, 2019